kellya9510/MENTOS/README.md

 For more information, see `LICENSE-ESConv`.
 All derived material in this repository is subject to the same non-commercial restriction.
+The MENTOS dataset will be made publicly available after the paper is accepted.

 ## MENTOS Dataset